-36. Put pen to paper (or finger to keyboard) with three simple ideas to turn your kids into author for the day.
+35. Put pen to paper (or finger to keyboard) with three simple ideas to turn your kids into an author for the day.

-38. Carving out quality family time doesn’t have to be challenging.
-Simply look to our guide for some easy ideas.
+37. Carving out quality family time doesn’t have to be challenging.
+Simply look at our guide for easy ideas.

-40. Download a cool crop of new apps geared towards kids who love to invent.
+38. Download a cool crop of apps geared towards kids who love to invent.

 46. You can never have too many books about construction.
 Book it to the library to check out one of our favorite books they’ll really dig.

-60. Science meets imaginary play with this ice LEGO activity (pictured below).
+59. Science meets imaginary play with this ice LEGO activity

-65. Shake up free time with a new subscription box.
+64. Shake up free time with a subscription box.